Hands on the Land is a collaborative effort

 - Responding to wildfire incidents

-State and federal agencies depend on this workforce.
-In these employment activities, forest workers can face:
+Although state and federal agencies depend on this workforce, workers can face:

 - Unsafe working conditions